congca0/congca0.github.io/research.md

 # Research

-I work at the intersection of causal inference, machine learning, and biomedical data science.
+I work at the intersection of causal inference, AI, machine learning, and biomedical data science.
 My research develops statistical and computational methods for understanding complex health data and improving clinical decision-making.

-My work has evolved from machine learning for environmental and population health to causal and multimodal methods for biomedical research.
+My research has evolved from machine learning for environmental and population health to causal inference, representation learning, and multimodal methods for biomedical research.

 ---

 ## Causal Inference and Clinical Decision-Making

-My current work focuses on causal inference and machine learning for understanding differences in treatment response across patients.
+My current research focuses on causal inference and machine learning for understanding heterogeneity in treatment response and improving individualized clinical decision-making.

-I am particularly interested in individualized treatment-effect estimation and in developing methods that can make better use of the rich clinical and biological information available in modern healthcare data.
+I am particularly interested in developing methods for estimating individualized treatment effects and for incorporating rich clinical and biological information into causal analyses.

 ### Individualized Treatment Effects